Proofreading Tips: Noun and Verb Spelling Differences

 • 3 min read

 Correcting spelling mistakes is key for any proofreader.
 But certain errors are easy to miss!
 This is especially true when it comes to noun and verb spelling differences, partly because they often vary by dialect.
-In this post, for example, we’ll be taking a look at three cases where the noun and verb forms of a word are (at least sometimes) spelled differently, namely:
+In this post, we’ll be taking a look at three cases where the noun and verb forms of a word are (at least sometimes) spelled differently:

 To see how noun and verb spelling differences work, read on below.